 About the researcher

-This study underlines why it is so important to develop and test tools, as we are doing in the Arthritis Society–funded SPIN-HAND Program Trial, to meet the specific needs of people living with scleroderma.
+This study underlines why it is so important to develop and test tools, as we are doing in the Arthritis Society Canada–funded SPIN-HAND Program Trial, to meet the specific needs of people living with scleroderma.

 – Dr. Brett Thombs, Jewish General Hospital

 For people with scleroderma, problems with hand function can quickly create daily challenges that no one would anticipate.
 For me, the most impactful component of physiotherapy was going home with stretches, exercises, simple treatments and self-care techniques that I could do every day on my own.
 Programs like this can help connect a community of people to the information needed to overcome their daily challenges.